jakemackie/jakemackie/README.md

 ### About me

-Amongst the top coffee consumers worldwide, I also write code.
+Apart from being amongst the top coffee consumers worldwide, I also write code.
+I love to learn and am always open to criticism, please see my works below.

 ### Languages and Tools